 Consider this: You’ve been talking with your prospect for almost an hour, and you have another call booked in 15 minutes.
 This gives you little time to prepare for the next call, go through your CRM notes and collect the necessary info.
 The result?
 You’ll be hastily switching between calls and other important tasks, like handling transactions, commissions, referrals, etc., will be pushed till late in the evening.

 Set up a timer to track the duration of your calls.
 Once you’ve reached your limit, end the conversation.
-Not only this will save you time, you’ll learn to be more concise too.
+Not only this will save you time, but you’ll also learn to be more concise too.

 5) Agree on pricing and commission early on